Easter Sunday feels like the official “Grand Opening” of spring, right?

 If dresses aren’t your thing, don’t force it.
 A tailored suit in a soft hue is arguably the most fashion-forward way to show up to Easter brunch this year.

-- Look 11: Pastel Tailored Suit + Simple White Tee
+11. Pastel Tailored Suit + White Satin Skirt

 Quiet Luxury: Clean & Minimal